ErikEJ/SqlCeToolbox/.github/ISSUE_TEMPLATE.md

 Include a complete description that I can redo to reproduce the issue.

 ### Further technical details
-Toolbox version: (found in About dialog - blue questionmark icon)
+Toolbox/Power Tools version: (found in About dialog - blue questionmark icon)

 Database engine: (SQlite, SQL Compact or SQL Server)

-Visual Studio or SSMS version: (e.g. Visual Studio 2015, SSMS 16.5.3)
+Visual Studio or SSMS version: (e.g. Visual Studio 2017 15.3, SSMS 17.3)